Let’s Talk About Travel Insurance: The 6 Best Travel Insurance Companies

 We previously mentioned a lot of travel insurance policies will be voided if you travel against your government’s foreign office’s advice.
 For UK travellers, that means if a country or area is showing as amber or red on Gov.UK’s website, you will not be able to make a claim.
 Advice for US travellers can be found here.

 But wait!
 Battleface is here for you.
 Providing FCDO ‘Non Essential’ & ‘Essential’ travel cover, you can purchase a policy with Battleface to cover you for business or leisure, including COVID-19 care.
 Yes, it’s pricier than normal travel insurance, but if your destination is advised against travel the risk you’ll need insurance is bound to be much higher too.
-Battleface cover 38 countries and offer 24/7 customer service, as well as resources in their handy app.
+Battleface covers 38 countries and offers 24/7 customer service, as well as resources in their handy app.
 They specialise in countries under government advisories (including COVID-19 advisory areas), adventure activities, and remote destinations, so you can still travel the world with the protection of travel insurance.

 What you need to know before buying travel insurance